 AWBA is continuing to closely monitor the guidance of the Centers for Disease Control and Prevention (CDC) and the Arizona Department of Health Services (ADHS).
 CDC and ADHS have not recommended the closure of offices, but are recommending telework and other alternatives, when available, to minimize exposure risk to staff and customers.
 We remain open for business and ready to serve the people of Arizona.
 For additional information about continuing operations: https://new.azwater.gov/covid-19.

 In 2021, there will be no excess CAP water available to the AWBA for storage.
-The AWBA anticipates purchasing approximately 42,000 acre-feet of LTSCs and 2,450 ICS Firming credits.
-Written comments received by Monday, November 30, 2020 will be considered for incorporation into the Final Draft Plan that is presented at the next AWBA quarterly meeting.
-Additional comments can be discussed at the meeting.
+The AWBA anticipates purchasing approximately 42,610 acre-feet of LTSCs and 2,450 ICS Firming credits.
+The 2021 Plan of Operation proposes to develop an estimated 45,060 AF of credits for a total cost of $10.84 million.

 Plan of Operation>